 - You may or may not be able to fully stock up on all the foods and supplies your household needs (especially if your situation becomes long and drawn out) but you’re going to be more comfortable and a lot safer (and be out and about less) if you can do your best.

-- Even if you’re stocked up, have some cash on hand if possible in multiple denominations, Just in case when you are quarantined or in isolation, and someone has (and hopefully someone will be available) to do grocery or pharmacy runs or other errands or chores for you and you need to pay or reimburse them.
+- Even if you’re stocked up, have some cash on hand if possible in multiple denominations, Just in case when you are quarantined or in isolation, and someone has to do grocery or pharmacy runs or other errands or chores for you and you need to pay or reimburse them.

 Think of Stages When Planning for Coronavirus: